MicrosoftDocs/cpp-docs/docs/parallel/concrt/walkthrough-removing-work-from-a-user-interface-thread.md

 -   [Cancellation in the PPL](cancellation-in-the-ppl.md)

  We also recommend that you understand the basics of MFC application development and [!INCLUDE[ndptecgdiplus](../../parallel/concrt/includes/ndptecgdiplus_md.md)] before you start this walkthrough.
 For more information about MFC, see [MFC Desktop Applications](../../mfc/mfc-desktop-applications.md).
-For more information about [!INCLUDE[ndptecgdiplus](../../parallel/concrt/includes/ndptecgdiplus_md.md)], see [GDI+]--brokenlink--(_gdiplus_GDI_start_cpp).
+For more information about [!INCLUDE[ndptecgdiplus](../../parallel/concrt/includes/ndptecgdiplus_md.md)], see [GDI+](https://msdn.microsoft.com/en-us/library/windows/desktop/ms533798).

 ##  <a name="top"></a> Sections
  This walkthrough contains the following sections: